For a series such as Ocean Girl, there were quite a number of characters onboard.

 Mera | Live actor: Lauren HewettNeri's little sister, she's first introduced in Season 2.
 Over time she adjusts from the society she's lived in to the society where she feels like she belongs.

 - Annoying Younger Sibling: To a point in regards to Neri.
 Her attitude was definitely not a positive one, but this fades very quickly.
+She still does this sometimes just for personal amusement and to tease Neri.

 - Doorstop Baby: a "space" example.
 She fell from the sky in a capsule, was found by a fisherman and was then taken by Child Services.